Hong Kong Stocks Open Lower - UrduPoint

 Hong Kong Stocks Open Lower

-Hong Kong, Sept 25 (UrduPoint / Pakistan Point News - 25th Sep, 2019 ) :Hong Kong stocks opened lower Wednesday, following Wall Street's lead as Democrats launched formal impeachment proceedings against Donald Trump and after the president adopted a hard line on China ahead of key trade talks.
+Hong Kong, Sept 30 (UrduPoint / Pakistan Point News - 30th Sep, 2019 ) :Hong Kong stocks opened lower on Monday, extending losses at the end of last week, a day before mass pro-democracy protests planned in the city on communist China's 70th anniversary.